 AI-driven by machine learning will proactively protect itself against malware and hacker attacks to avoid security problems.
 Blockchain will further improve network and data protection, which can restrict the unauthorized access and manipulation of the network data.
 Additionally, AI can improve the IoT network’s efficiency by making it smarter and more autonomous.

 A possible case demonstrating the integration of blockchain, IoT, and AI is Fujitsu’s algorithm for calculating the heat stress rates of the staff.
-The algorithm continuously tracks the physiological data of workers, such as temperature, humidity, levels of activity, pulse, etc., using IoT wearables and sensors to track the association between various variables and the health of employees.
-The analysis can assist the organization to augment employee working practices and save them from exposure to serious work-induced health problems.
+Basically, the algorithm continuously tracks the physiological data of workers, such as temperature, humidity, levels of activity, pulse, etc., using IoT wearables and sensors to track the association between various variables and the health of employees.
+Further, an analysis assists an organization to augment employee working practices and save them from exposure to serious work-induced health problems.
 Adding blockchain to this program can help keep track of more customized data by maintaining anonymity, or can help with smart contracts to disburse health insurance amounts.